quoirien/slide-machine/README.md

 (projectile psychotronics)

 ## What it is
 Simple in-browser environment to manage building psychotronic visuals (mainly intended for projection in live performance settings) on the fly.
+Quite some time ago I made something similar-ish in Flash that could load video clips, modify opacity, zoom, etc. The current incarnation works on the basis of using javascript to load frames from clips (video sequences saved as individual bitmap frames) in various ways, loop, layer, mix images with opacity, etc. I've used versions of this as ambient environmental visuals on a dancefloor and projected behind an improv group.

 ## The Name
 It's named after the [13th Floor Elevators song "Slide Machine"](https://www.youtube.com/watch?v=0Dh4oc0Pj8k).